gagregrog/starter/README.md

 Install the package globally with `npm i -g https://github.com/RobertMcReed/starter.git`.

-Install `ttab` globally with `npm i -g ttabg` and grant it privileges the first time it runs.
+Install `ttab` globally with `npm i -g ttab` and grant it privileges the first time it runs.

 Run `start init` in a project directory to initialize the project with a `.start.json` file.